Horizon-Private-Server/horizon-wiki/getting-online/pcsx2/detailed_setup.md

 4. Within PCSX2, navigate to Settings -> Graphics -> Texture Replacement tab.
 5. In the "Search Directory" field, set the folder path to [your PCSX2 installation folder]\textures.
 6. In the "Options" section, enable the "Load Textures" setting.
-7. For UYA/R&C 3 custom textures: Still within the Graphics settings, navigate to the Rendering tab.
-8. For UYA/R&C 3 custom textures: In the "Mipmapping" field, select "Basic (Generated Mipmaps)". **NOTE: This setting was removed from PCSX2 after version 1.7.5828.
-You will need this version or a prior one in order for some UYA/R&C 3 custom textures to display correctly.
-If using newer versions, some custom textures will display correctly but others will not.
-You can always run version 1.7.5828 alongside your current updated version if you want to try out the textures.**

 ##### Adding Textures
 This section should be done as needed.
 1. Download and extract the desired texture files.
 You may need a tool like 7-zip to extract .rar files.
 2. Locate the folder that contains the textures you want to use.
 Copy or move the entire folder into the "replacements" folder that was previously created.
 The textures will still work if some of the image files are in subfolders (as they are organized in the download).
 3. If any existing textures will conflict with the new ones you just copied in, move them out of the "replacements" folder or delete them.
 The following rules apply for conflicts:
-  a) You can use one mod per map feature.
-For example, there should only be one mod for Bakisi Isles water in use at a time.
-  b) You can use one mod per weapon.
+  a) You can use one mod per weapon.
-  c) You can use one mod per skin per team color (so up to 8 skin mods in total, if each one is for a different color).
+  b) You can use one mod per skin per team color (so up to 8 skin mods in total, if each one is for a different color).
   Conflicting textures will cause glitchy overlapping or weird visuals.

 #### Texture Pack Downloads